catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 Note: when using `rm` with wildcards, test if first with `ls`!

 *Hard links* are the original links of the Unix world.
 They represent an additional directory entry for a file.
-By default every file has a single hard link.
+By default, every file has a single hard link.
 A hard link can only reference a file in the same file system and it can not reference a directory.
 A hard link is exactly like the file its-self.
 When it is deleted, link is deleted, but the file contents remains until there are no more hard links.
 Hard links reference the same inode, the same data blocks from the disk.
 To display inode information use `ls -li`.

 *Symbolic links* overcome both limitations of hard links.
 They create a special file type that contains a text pointer to the referenced file or directory.
 They are indistinguishable, but if the file is deleted the link remains, broken.